BigDeviltjj/tools/linux/README.md

 ---

-1. vim: YouCompleteMe have to download the library manually; vim have to update to version 8.x to install spacevim
+1. vim: YouCompleteMe have to download the library manually; run `install_vim.sh` to update vim to install spacevim